pattonsgirl/CEG2350/Labs/Lab12/README.md

 ## Part 1 - Linux Network Command Cheat Sheet

 The commands below are all Linux commands to show or modify network information.
-Provide a brief statement / summary (not a multi-paragraph copy paste :wink:) about what each command does.
-You'll be using these commands in Part 2 to find networking info for your AWS instance.
+Provide a brief statement / summary (not a multi-paragraph copy paste :wink:) about what each command does **and** find an internet resource that provides a basic guide to what the command does and examples of usage.
+You'll be using these commands in other parts of this lab.

 - `hostname`
 - `ifconfig`
-- `ip addr show`
+- `ip a`
 - `route`
-- `cat /var/lib/dhcp/dhclient.leases`
-- `cat /etc/resolv.conf`
-- `curl ipinfo.io`
 - `iptables -L`
+- `curl <IP_or_hostname>`
+- `ping <IP_or_hostname>`
+- `nslookup <IP_or_hostname>`
+- `traceroute <IP_or_hostname>`
 - `nmap -p <IP_or_hostname>`
 - `tcpdump -i <networkinterface> -n host <IP_or_hostname>`

 ## Part 2 - Network Info

 For your PC and for your AWS instance, find the following network information.
+You may utilize a mix of command line utilities and GUI applications to determine the networking information requested.

-The point is to find networking info using two different OSes (Windows and Linux OR Mac and Linux).
-If you do not have access to a non-Linux OS you can use the laptops or desktops provided in the lab rooms.
-You should not download any additional tools.
+The point is to find networking info using two different OSes to explore the different utilities (Windows and Linux OR Mac and Linux).
+If you do not have access to a non-Linux OS you can use the laptops or desktops provided in the lab rooms or in Russ 152 B & D.

-**Additional Useful Commands**
-Windows: `ipconfig \all`
+You should not download any additional tools to find this information (despite what online articles may request).

+- **Useful Commands - PowerShell on Windows:** `ipconfig \all`, `route PRINT`,

 1. Hostname of the device:
 2. MAC address of the NIC connected to the network:
 3. IPv4 address:
 4. Subnet mask:
 5. Gateway address:
-6. DHCP server address:
+6. Does the device use DHCP to receive a network address? (y/n):
 7. DNS server address:
 8. Public IPv4 address:

 - Notes:
    - These results are going to look boring at home, but interesting on more complex networks, like Wright State or Starbucks.
 While you are welcome to do this using your home network, play with these commands on other networks as well.
 At home you likely have one device (your router) that is the first stop for most requests (DHCP, DNS, and gateway to route traffic to the next stop).
 On a complex network, you'll see these addresses getting distributed to different devices - there is a device to connect to to request an address and network information (DHCP server), another that is a first stop for DNS resolution, and maybe another that is the gateway address that packets outside the network are forwarded to to find their destination.
    - Public IPv4 addresses are only used when you are trying to send communications outside your local (private) subnet.
-The vast majority of networks utilize this scheme.
+The vast majority of networks utilize this scheme of Network Address Translation (NAT).
 It allows many devices to be on one network, which then "share" a public IPv4 address when sending packets and receiving communication back from network devices external to your network.

 ## Part 3 - Subnet Translation